runekaagaard/hypergen/README.md

 - a template language in pure (p|c)ython
 - a liveview inspired by Phoenix Liveview

-With it, you can write dynamic websites without javascript, template languagues, serialization and deserialization.
+With it, you can write dynamic websites without javascript, template languages, serialization and deserialization.
 Just plain Python.

 # How to try the demos?